julienmalard/traDSSAT/README.md

 ```

 ## Contributing
-Don't forget to add your name to the `AUTHORS.txt` list!
+Don't forget to add your name to the authors list in the `docs/source/acknow.rst` file!

 ## Licensing
 MIT License